iron-software/IronXL-Examples/how-to/read-create-excel-net-maui/README.md

 }
 ```

-### Output
+### Result Display

-Compile and execute the .NET MAUI project.
-Upon successful execution, you will see a window displaying the content shown in the image below.
+After compiling and executing the MAUI project, a window will appear showcasing the output as illustrated in the following image.

 <div class="content-img-align-center">
     <div class="center-image-wrapper">